BTNeandertha1/BTDiablo/README.md

 ## Characters
 - Greatly improved stamina for all classes (~20% better than old Assassin Stamina)
 - Greatly improved Attack Rating for all classes (All classes start with 750 AR was -15 to 20)
+- Doubled the Effect of Strength and Dexterity Bonuses on Weapons

 ## Shrines
 - Made Gem Shrines Much more common